Pwd9000-ML/blog-devto/posts/DevOps-Terraform-Trivy/DevOps-Terraform-Trivy.md

 }
 ```

-When trivy runs a scan against my Terraform configuration you will see that my `build` pipeline fails due to a **CRITICAL** security risk that it identified.
+When `Trivy` runs a scan against my Terraform configuration you will see that my `build` process fails due to a **CRITICAL** security risk that it identified.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/DevOps-Terraform-Trivy/assets/detect.png)

 ## What is checked?

-Trivy checks Terraform IaC using [TFSEC](https://github.com/aquasecurity/tfsec).
+`Trivy` checks Terraform IaC using [TFSEC](https://github.com/aquasecurity/tfsec).
 You can take a look at all the checks that `Trivy` performs under the [included checks](https://github.com/aquasecurity/tfsec#included-checks) documentation.
-In the previous example above `Trivy` detected a risk called: [Potentially sensitive data stored in block attribute](https://tfsec.dev/docs/general/secrets/sensitive-in-attribute/), which notified us that our code was potentially exposing sensitive data.
+In the previous example above `Trivy` detected a risk called: [Potentially sensitive data stored in block attribute](https://tfsec.dev/docs/general/secrets/sensitive-in-attribute/), which notified us that our code was potentially exposing sensitive information.

 I hope you have enjoyed this post and have learned something new.
 You can also find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/DevOps-Terraform-Trivy/code) page. :heart: